num-num/ubl-invoice/CONTRIBUTING.md

 ### A note on unit testing

 Although unit testing is included, this repository does not provide exhaustive unit testing for *all* possibilities the library offers.
 This is definitely a long-term goal.
-So please try to add unit tests for new functionality that you add.
+So please try to add read & write unit tests for new functionality that you add.
+This library uses PHPUnit for unit testing, combined with ParaTest to make the tests run in parallel.

 ### Running the unit tests

-To run the complete suite of unit tests
+To run the complete suite of unit tests.

 ```zsh
 $ cd ubl-invoice